cozy/cozy-ui/react/Menu/Readme.md

 A menu to display choices to the user.

+**This component is deprecated, please use ActionMenu instead.
+See below for informations on how to migrate.**

 Pass data to the `MenuItem`s and use `onSelect` to handle user selecting an item in the `Menu`.